Stamped Concrete

 Brick Herringbone Pattern

 Straight from a popular Chicago neighborhood, this redefined classic is tough to beat.
 Mildly weathered bricks with 1/4 ” joints.
-Even depth joints makes the Olde World Brick Herringbone Concrete Stamp Set very suitable for stamped concrete and stampable overlay.
 Slight brick undulations for authentic surface presentation.

 Stamp Brick Running Bond